lcwyo/cns-examples/docs/guestbook-php/index.md

 ## Guestbook PHP Example
+Coming soon
+{: .label .label-yellow }

 This example shows how to build a simple multi-tier web application using cNS.
-The application consists of a web front end, Redis master for storage, and replicated set of Redis replicas, all for which we will create Kubernetes deployments, pods, services, and ingress.
+The application consists of a web front end, Redis master for storage, and replicated set of Redis replicas, all for which we will create kubernetes deployments, pods, services, and ingress.

 {: .no_toc }